ArasLabs/style-non-current-items/README.md

 # Style Non-Current Items

-Demonstrates two ways to style the form of a non-current version of an item.
+Following demonstrates two ways to style the form of a non-current version of an item:

 1. Change the background color of the non-current item's form.
 2. Display a watermark/overlay image indicating that the item displayed is not current.